mschermann/docker_apache_drill_datagrip/README.md

 * This will create a [Docker](https://www.docker.com) container of [Apache Drill](https://drill.apache.org) for analyzing file-based data (e.g., parquet files).
 * While creating the container, the image will also generate a `/data` folder for the data files.
-* This image will also extract the jdbc driver jar of Apache Drill to connect SQL user interfaces (e.g. Data Grip) to the Drill container.
+* This image will also extract the jdbc driver jar of Apache Drill to connect SQL user interfaces (e.g., Data Grip) to the Drill container.

 ## Docker Environment